-The management has implemented a credit risk policy to monitor and manage the credit risk arising from trade and bill receivables.
-The policy includes an analysis considering both quantitative and qualitative information in determining the ECL of the trade receivables, bill receivables and other receivables.
-The ECL for bill receivables is considered immaterial after taking into consideration of the credit risk assessment and historical default rates.
+Management has implemented a credit risk policy to monitor and manage the credit risk arising from trade and bills receivables.
+The policy includes an analysis considering both quantitative and qualitative information in determining the ECL of the trade receivables, bills receivables and other receivables.
+The ECL for bills receivable is considered immaterial after taking into consideration of the credit risk assessment and historical default rates.

-The movements in impairment losses in respect of trade and bill receivables during the year are as follows:
+The movements in impairment losses in respect of trade and bills receivables during the year are as follows: